Patasuss/nncurses/README.md

-# nim-ncurses
+# nncurses
-A Nim language wrapper for NCurses
+A Nim language wrapper for NCurses.

+Forked from Raymond Nowley.